-The School Board of Osceola County recognizes that the use of tobacco products is a health, safety, and environmental hazard for students, employees, parents, visitors, and school facilities.
-The School Board believes that the use of tobacco products on school grounds, in school buildings and facilities, on school property or at school-related or school-sponsored events is detrimental to the health and safety of students, employees, and visitors.
-Smoking and other uses of tobacco products are detrimental to health and a significant contributor to medical issues and death.
-Thus, the purpose of this policy is to establish that the School District of Osceola County maintains a tobacco-free environment and to provide for notification to the District's employees, students, and the public.
+The School Board of Osceola County recognizes that the use of tobacco products, including, but not limited to, electronic smoking devices, is a health, safety, and environmental hazard for students, employees, parents, visitors, and school facilities.
+The School Board is committed to providing students, employees, parents, contractors, vendors, and visitors with tobacco-free and smoking-free environment.
+The School Board believes that the use of tobacco/smoking products and devices on School Board property, in School District buildings, facilities, schools, and vehicles, or at any events that the School District or its departments/ schools sponsor or regulate is detrimental to the health and safety of students, employees, and visitors and is a significant contributor to medical issues and death.
+Thus, the purpose of this policy is to establish that the School District of Osceola County maintains a tobacco-free and smoking-free environment and to provide for notification to the School District's students, parents, employees, volunteers, visitors, and the public.